aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Augstums virs jūras līmeņa (m) analīzes šūnā (1 ha)

 **Procedure:** Derived from the [Digital elevation/terrain models](#Ch04.15).
-Processed with `egvtools::input2egv()`.
+Processed with the workflow `egvtools::input2egv()`.
 To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
 At the very end, layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.